John Lorne Campbell: Crossing the Tiber

-In 1946, after healing from a nervous breakdown at Oxford with the assistance of a Roman Catholic therapist, John Lorne Campbell was received into the Roman Catholic Church inside St. Ninian's Cathedral in Antigonish, Nova Scotia.
-While writing a subsequent explanation for his conversion, Campbell cited his intense dislike for the role that Protestantism had played in the 17th and 18th-century Whig political party and that party's legacy in creating the modern centralized British state.
+In 1946, after healing from a nervous breakdown at Oxford with the assistance of a Catholic therapist, John Lorne Campbell was received into the Catholic Church inside St. Ninian's Cathedral in Antigonish, Nova Scotia.
+While writing a subsequent explanation for his conversion, Campbell cited his intense dislike for the role that Protestantism had played in the 17th and 18th-century ideology of the Whig political party and that party's legacy in creating the modern centralized British state.
 Campbell also explained that his research into Highland culture and history had led to many close and lasting friendships with Catholic priests and laity.
 Lastly, Campbell expressed an "aesthetic preference" for the Tridentine Mass over the High Church Anglican worship of his childhood.

 In later years, Campbell would often deliberately irk visitors with anti-Catholic or Unionist views by speaking proudly of, "we Papists", expressing his admiration for the Jacobite risings, and his belief in Scottish nationalism.
 His wife Margaret followed him a few years later into the Catholic Church in Scotland, but always insisted that her favorite English-language Presbyterian hymns from her childhood be sung during Low Mass at St Columba's R.C.
 Church upon Canna, much to the incomprehension of the island's Gaelic-speaking population.

 After John Lorne Campbell was received into the Catholic Church, his previous fascination with the iconic Gaelic poet Fr.
 Allan MacDonald ripened into an obsession.
 According to his biographer Ray Penman, "Over 20 years John was to devote a considerable amount of time and money to tracing the work of Fr.
 Allan, publishing much of it for the first time, righting wrongs he believed had been done to the priest and writing a short biography.
 The more he learned of him and read his work, the more he identified with him."